Hand luggage: Commercial air travel

 Hand baggage allowance is a topic frequently discussed in the context of commercial air travel.
 On the one hand, passengers may want to have more of their possessions at hand during flight, skip the often time-consuming baggage claim process, and avoid the risk of having their checked baggage lost or damaged.
 On the other hand, safety concerns, takeoff weight limitations, and financial incentives (e.g. charging for checked bags) cause airlines to impose limits on how much and what passengers can take into the aircraft cabin.
 A large amount of hand luggage also slows the security screening of passengers, and can slow boarding as it takes longer to find space in cabin storage areas.

+Retrieval during emergency evacuations

 Studies have found that passengers often pause to retrieve cabin baggage during an emergency evacuation, despite instructions to the contrary in pre-flight safety briefings.
 This is not a new phenomenon, as it was observed during the evacuation of a Boeing 737 that caught fire in 1984.
 At least one passenger re-entered a Boeing 777 that crashed in 2008 to retrieve personal belongings.
-Video of the evacuation of a Sukhoi Superjet that caught fire on landing in 2019 clearly shows passengers on the emergency slides with large suitcases, raising questions as to whether this contributed to the loss of life.
 Remote locking of overhead baggage bins is being considered as a solution to the issue.

+After Aeroflot Flight 1492, which crashed at Sheremetyevo International Airport on 5 May 2019, killing 41 people, videos of the accident showed passengers evacuation with hand luggage.
+In their final report, the Interstate Aviation Committee described the account of one passenger who saw several other passengers retrieve their hand luggage from the overhead bin.
+She described how it "prevented other passengers from advancing to the exit" and how it caused "an impassable jam in the aisle to the exit".
+They report concluded that the retrieval of hand luggage resulted in a prolonging of the evacuation, which led to the passengers being exposed to high temperatures for longer periods of time, and an increase in the severity of the accident.